-Every 16 June, the Luminaria of San Ranieri open the celebrations of the Patron Saint, and thousands of candles light the Lungarni creating a unique wonderful atmosphere.
+Every 16 June, the Luminaria of San Ranieri opens the celebrations of the Patron Saint, and thousands of candles light the Lungarni creating a unique wonderful atmosphere.

 Ponte di Mezzo and Palazzo Pretorio at the beginning of Corso Italia

-Through the Ponte di Mezzo you reach the other shore of the Arno where Corso Italia starts.
+Through the Ponte di Mezzo, you reach the other shore of the Arno where Corso Italia starts.
 If you want to do some shopping this is the right place.
-Corso Italia is also the main road that connect the central rail station to the city center.
+Corso Italia is also the main road that connects the central rail station to the city center.

 Church of Santa Maria della Spina along Lungarni

 Church of Santa Maria della Spina – Photo Credits: CpaKmoi

 Not too far from Palazzo Blu, there is a little tiny church build directly on the shore of the river.
 I have never seen something like the church of Santa Maria della Spina somewhere else.
 Fully made in marble, it is an extraordinary example of the Gothic style with cusps, pediments, tabernacles, and sculptures of amazing beauty, directly on the river.

 Tuttomondo, the mural by Keith Haring

 Tuttomondo – Photo Credits: Il_baro

 At the end of Corso Italia, close to the train station, there is the biggest mural ever made in Europe (with a surface of 180 sqm).
 Its name is “Tuttomondo” and the artist is the American Keith Haring (May 4, 1958 – February 16, 1990) that painted the wall of the church of Sant’ Antonio Abate in only four days in 1989.
 Altogether, the thirty dynamic illustrations represent an idea of peace and harmony of the world.